deadlysnowman3308/wifi-pass-view/README.md

 -->

-## wifi-pass-view is a password recovery tool that allows you to get saved wifi passwords from your pc
+## Wifi-pass-view is a password recovery tool that allows you to get saved wifi passwords from your pc

 ```